mariohernandez/storybook/README.md

 - `.nvmrc` in the root of this project defines the version of NodeJS this project uses.
 - `index.html` in the root of the project was added by ViteJS.
 You can ignore it and even delete it.
-- `storybook.info` and `storybook.libraries.yml` are only for demo purposes.
+- `storybook.info.yml` and `storybook.libraries.yml` are only for demo purposes.

 by: [Mario Hernandez](https://mariohernandez.io)